 3. Gives employees a break from strenuous job duties

-Many industries that require heavy-duty labor use job rotation strategies.
+Industries that require heavy-duty labor use job rotation strategies.
 Overworked employees who are constantly doing manual labor benefit from getting a break.
-By rotating their jobs, you help offset the risk of fatigue.
+By rotating their jobs, you help offset the risk of fatigue and possibly injury.

 For example, you could have a warehouse employee who lifts heavy packages for deliveries rotate to a job that handles the paperwork for shipping.